 Key actions: Clears Heat.
 Transforms Dampness.
 Regulates Qi.
 Harmonizes the Middle Burner.

-Because it is a formula often recommended to treat the pattern 'Damp-Heat in the Stomach' of which facial pain is a symptom.
+Because it is a formula often recommended to treat the pattern '/tcm-education-center/patterns/damp-heat-in-the-stomach' of which facial pain is a symptom.

 Its main actions are: Moves Rebellious Qi downward, dries Dampness and relieves Food Stagnation.
 Transforms Phlegm and redirects Rebellious Qi of the Lung.